 One of the preeminent Matchbox authorities in the world and the author of several books, Charlie founded Matchbox USA in 1977.
 He runs the Matchbox and Lesney Toy Museum in Durham, CT which has over 30,000 Matchbox Toys.

-A car lover since childhood, Dean has a collection of over 2,000 vintage model cars (many having been featured in Collectible Automobile magazine).
+A car lover since childhood, Dean has a collection of over 2,000 vintage model cars (many having been featured in Collectible Automobile magazine) and operated his own toy museum.

 An expert on HO scale slot cars, Robert maintains a collection of over 8,000 different examples.